conorvenus/TwitchIRC/README.md

 ## Introduction

-TwitchIRC is a framework built in C#, for interacting with the Twitch API.
+TwitchIRC is a **pre-alpha** framework built in C#, for interacting with the Twitch API.
 With a strong focus on DX and ease-of-use, TwitchIRC is declarative and modular, with an optional commands framework inspired by other chat bot frameworks.

 ## Usage